My Story: “Good morning from Goodwill, this is Shirley. How can I help you?”

-“Good morning from Goodwill, this is Shirley, how can I help you?” is the familiar sound coming from front reception…constantly…sometimes hundreds times a day.
+“Good morning from Goodwill, this is Shirley.
+How can I help you?” is the familiar sound coming from front reception…constantly…sometimes hundreds of times a day.
 The always polite, warm and cheerful voice is always an assurance for the caller.
 Employees and outside callers alike are always commenting on her professionalism and genuine interest she is able to convey from the other side of the telephone.

 Not one to ever “stay down” Shirley knew she needed a job and began at Goodwill with the same enthusiasm we still see 30 years later.
 She began working as an Assistant Production Supervisor assisting directly with clients to make ready goods, wares and clothing for sale in the store.
 At that time, wares were washed and dried thoroughly by hand, priced and then sent to the store to be sold.
 Every bedspread, blanket, towel, dress or shirt was laundered, ironed and hung.
 Shoes were sorted, cleaned and shined.
 Shirley pitched in right along with the clients patiently teaching them the necessary skills to gain meaningful employment.